avatar-kaleb/kalebmckelvey-site/blog/first-conference-in-the-bag-react-week-2019-dev-productivity.md

 #### 1. Making an Impact / Add Value

 The conference registration for React Week wasn't free.
-This means that for each person attending, if they all attended my talk, I wanted them to feel that they were positively impacted.
-Productivity is a VERY valuable skill in a development career, one that I could quantify in the talk, so I tried to show that it was impactful when proposing the talk.
+This means that for each person attending if they all attended my talk, I wanted them to feel that they were positively impacted.
+Productivity is a VERY valuable skill in a development career, one that I could quantify in the talk, so I tried to show that it was impactful when submitting my proposal.

 This is very important for conference organizers because if people pay, they want to have talks worth traveling or paying for.

 #### 2. Unique Topic